BroadcastVision/webCG/README.md

 # Dynamic Fields

-To activate the dynamic fields in the HTML template, add div with the following format: <div id=”f0″></div> in the layer HTML + PHP Code section.
+To activate the dynamic fields in the HTML template, add div with the following format: ```<div id=”f0″></div>``` in the layer HTML + PHP Code section.
 Only f0, f1, f2, etc. are accepted for dynamic fields name.

 Once you save the layer you will notice that on the Rundown, under the layer name, a group of inputs are generated in order to assign values.
 Once you add a text hit Update.

 # Installation
-1. Make sure you are running a web server (recommend WAMP Server).
+1. Make sure you are running a web server (recommended WAMP Server).
 2. Unzip the contents of the download file into www folder.
 3. Inside folder database, you will find the database file, called cg.sql
 4. Open phpMyAdmin (http://127.0.0.1/phpmyadmin).
 The default username is root and password is empty (leave it blank).